elileka/SimByDCA/README.md

 * path to write the output
 * number of flips to generate a root sequence that resembles the bio-MSA: (in our experience: `--eq_flips 100000` works fine)

-To infer paramters with bmDCA, we refer you to [this repository](https://github.com/ranganathanlab/bmDCA.git) and provide the following tips:
+To infer paramters with bmDCA, we refer you to [the bmDCA repository](https://github.com/ranganathanlab/bmDCA.git) and provide the following tips:
 * The number of sequences in bio-MSA should be in the order of square the number of columns in it.
 * Inference (even when multithreaded) may take several days (5-7 in our experience)
 * Once finished, convert the result files as follows: